Kodagrux/Markdownjs/README.md

 ### About this project
 This project is created by, and currently only maintained by, [Arvid Bräne](http://arvidbrane.com).
+[MIT license](https://github.com/Kodagrux/URL-Shortener/blob/master/LICENSE.txt).